Why Is My Mortgage Lender Raising My VA Home Loan Payments?

-Your lender should not be raising your payments if you have a fixed rate loan.
+Your lender should not be raising your payments if you have a fixed-rate loan.
 The idea of a fixed loan is that the principle and interest portion of your payment never increases.
-If your loan is an adjustable rate mortgage, it’s a possibility that your payment may increase, but usually only after 3 to 5 years.
+If your loan is an adjustable-rate mortgage, it’s a possibility that your payment may increase, but usually only after 3 to 5 years.

-It is a possiblity that your property taxes and homeowner’s insurance are rising.
+It is a possibility that your property taxes and homeowner’s insurance are rising.
 When your local jurisdiction raises your property taxes, or your homeowner’s insurance premiums go up, your lender will start collecting more from you each month to pay for these items.
 These costs are included with your VA home loan monthly payment.
 This is probably what’s going on.

 Still, if you’d like to see if you can get a lower payment by refinancing.
 A mortgage loan officer can help you determine whether you could save money.